 Notably, Buddhism is the 3rd largest main belief system originating from Ancient China.
 Buddhism was founded by Buddha, also known as Siddhartha Gautama, and he lived in India in the 6th Century BCE.

 Buddhism is a religious philosophy that focuses on personal development, as well as the attainment of deep knowledge.
 These are attained through spiritual learning, meditation, and practice.

 Though Confucianism is a lot closer to philosophy than it is to true religion, it’s had a great influence on Chinese cultures today.
 Confucianism’s beliefs focus on humanism and how it is important to treat others as you’d like to be treated; it also focused on the importance of every person fulfilling the obligations they had been given.
 It didn’t focus on things like goddesses and gods or even mysticism.

-Finally, it’s worth noting that Christianity has also proliferated China, and from the 1980s, there has been an increase in the growth of Protestantism as one of China’s fastest-growing religious groups.
+Finally, it’s worth noting that Christianity has also proliferated in China, and since the 1980s, there has been an increase in the growth of Protestantism as one of China’s fastest-growing religious groups.

 My name is Yelang, I love my country.
 I love Chinese history, Chinese cultureandChinese food, I want to share my story to friends all over the world.
 Truly, without any political bias, let you know my motherland.
 For this reason, I have traveled all over China's 20 + provinces and visited more than 100 + cities.
 At the same time, I read a lot of books and articles, and let you know through the website of sonofchina.
 At the same time, I hope to get to know friends all over the world and know different countries in the world through sonofchina.So, if you have any questions, please let me know.